Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-We are now ready to prove the weak convergence of the scaled RVSRRW process. \begin{proof}[Proof of Theorem \ref{Invariance principle}] We consider a decomposition of $\frac1{\sqrt{n}} S_\ntfloor$ for each of the cases:
+We are now ready to prove the weak convergence of the scaled SRRW-R-RVM process.
+The proof itself does not use Rademacher nature of the innovations, but the proofs of Lemmas~\ref{lem: QV} and~\ref{lem: Lindeberg ERW} do. \begin{proof}[Proof of Theorem \ref{Invariance principle} for SRRW-R-RVM] Consider a decomposition of $ S_\ntfloor/{\sqrt{n}}$ in each of the following cases:

-In each case, we show the process weak convergence of the first term and the second term to be negligibile in probability.
+In each case, we show the process weak convergence of the first term and the negligibility of the second in probability.

-Recall from Proposition~\ref{neq gamma/gamma+1 joint invariance} that the bivariate martingales converge to processes with continuous paths on $[0, \infty)$.
+Using Proposition~\ref{neq gamma/gamma+1 joint invariance}, the bivariate martingales in the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak hat} converge to processes with continuous paths on $[0, \infty)$.
 Also note that the convergence of a sequence of r.c.l.l.\ functions to a continuous function in Skorohod metric is same as the convergence in the uniform metric.
-Then, for every $T>0$, pointwise multiplication by a function from $D([1/T, T])$ and supremum of functions in $D([1/T, T])$ are two transforms which are continuous under the uniform metric, and hence under Skorohod metric, at functions continuous on $[1/T, T]$.
+Further, for every $T>0$, pointwise multiplication by a function from $D([1/T, T])$ and supremum of functions in $D([1/T, T])$ are two transforms which are continuous under the uniform metric, and hence under Skorohod metric, at functions which are continuous on $[1/T, T]$.

-Note that, for each $T>0$, the multiplier functions for the first terms in the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak super hat} are continuous and hence bounded.
-Hence, for each $T>0$, the first terms in the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak super hat} converge weakly in $D([1/T,T])$ under Skorohod topology:

-The limiting processes are centered Gaussian processes with covariance kernel given by~\eqref{eq: cov kernel}.
+Note that, for each $T>0$, the multiplier functions for the first terms in the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak hat} are continuous and hence bounded on $[1/T, T]$.
+Hence, for each $T>0$, the first terms in~\eqref{eq: weak sub hat}~-~\eqref{eq: weak hat} converge weakly in $D([1/T,T])$ under the Skorohod topology to centered Gaussian processes with the covariance kernel given by~\eqref{eq: cov kernel}.
 The processes also have continuous paths on $[1/T, T]$ for every $T>0$ and, hence on $(0, \infty)$.
-Thus, the limiting process can be identified with the process $(\mathcal{G}_t: t>0)$ given in the statement of Theorem~\ref{Invariance principle}.
+Thus, the limiting process has same distribution as the process $(\mathcal{G}_t: t>0)$ given in the statement of Theorem~\ref{Invariance principle}.